2018 Legislative Session Hot Bills

 Thank you for opposing this poorly written bill by voting against SB 1265

 - SB 1128 (Roth): More Threats to Association’s Ability to Prevent Felons from Serving on Boards, and Election by Acclamation (OPPOSE UNLESS AMENDED)

 Snate Bill 1128, was amended to include Senate Bill 1265’s oppressive restrictions on an association’s ability to prevent felons and others from serving on the Board.
 It will also allow associations to elect members to the board by acclamation, but at the cost of requiring associations to allow felons and members who don’t pay special assessments to run for the Board.

 - AB 2912 (Irwin): Fortifying Finances of California Community Associations (SUPPORT)

-Assembly Bill 2912 is designed to protect the finances of over 52,000 managed community associations in the state by requiring them to purchase fidelity bond insurance in an amount equal to or exceeding current reserves, plus three months of assessments.
+Assembly Bill 2912 is designed to protect the finances of over 52,000 community associations in the state by requiring them to purchase fidelity bond insurance in an amount equal to or exceeding current reserves, plus three months of assessments.
 The bill also requires board members to review financial statements monthly rather than quarterly and prohibits electronic transfers of association funds without board approval.